 Growing up with Coronado just a half hour away, Isaiah was used to military guys, but it was only in the past year or so that he’d added being the filling in a SEAL sandwich to his life goals.
 (Loc.
 77)

 Their story is different than the others in the series, because it’s not a straightforward gay-for-you or friends-to-lovers.
-I’d say it’s probably closer to a friends-to-lovers story, but Albert put a bit of a spin on in that Mark is actually “gray ace” (Wikipedia)
+I’d say it’s probably closer to a friends-to-lovers story, but Albert put a bit of a spin on it that Mark’s sexuality is actually is gray ace (Wikipedia link).

 It sounds like you’re ace, but maybe you’re more gray ace or demisexual, where you only get turned on after an emotional bond with people.
 (Loc.
 1,433)